Skill level

 Choose all objects with the same attribute

-Understand a verbal instruction and follow it
+Understand and follow verbal instructions

 Arrange events in chronological order

-Understand and follow a simple algorithm (instruction)
+Understand and follow simple algorithms (instructions)

 Introduction to simple programs (2 steps)